 Another iconic aircraft on display is the Breguet Alize IN209.
 This Alize is one of the six survivors in India and was on display for a short while on the IMS Vikrant Museum.
 The aircraft is displayed at a local road traffic corner with wings folded.

-There are atleast two other Helicopters on warbird duty at the Academy.
-One of them is believed to be a Kamov helicopter of unknown mark.
-The other is a Sea King helicopter with the marking 01.
+There are at least two other Helicopters on warbird duty at the Academy.
+One of them is a Kamov 25.
+The other is a Sea King helicopter with marking 01.
 The Sea King is displayed near the parade grounds as well.

 Photos Courtesy : Air Marshal Subhash Bhojwani